 When will we be watching 8K?

-But while we're always interested in the latest technology, and it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now - or in the near future, for that matter.
+But while we're always interested in the latest technology, and of course it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now - or in the near future, for that matter.

 As we've seen with 4K, adoption takes time.
-Even though 4K TV uptake has, by all accounts, happened faster than than that of HD, it remains the exception rather than the norm.
+Even though 4K TV uptake has, by all accounts, happened faster than that of HD, it still remains the exception rather than the norm.